-During 2021, several training actions were carried out in the area of non-financial risks, of note being specific training on Prevention of Money Laundering and Information Security, among others.
-For 2022, the Bank will continue to focus on training as a form of contributing to the reduction of non-financial risks.
+During 2022, several training actions were carried out in the area of non-financial risks, of note being specific training on Prevention of Money Laundering and Information Security, among others.
+For 2023, the Bank will continue to focus on training as a form of contributing to the reduction of non-financial risks.

 Climate and environmental risks are becoming increasingly important for the banking activity.
 Given the distinct characteristics from the traditional risk factors to which the banking system is exposed, and due to the uncertainty and the time horizon in which they may materialize, these risks require special attention from the banking system.
-In this sense, in 2021 a multidisciplinary taskforce was created with a view to incorporating the ESG (Environmental, Social, and Governance) risk component in the Bank, an aspect that will be given special attention in 2022 and in the coming years.
+In this sense, in 2022, with the help of a specialized consultant, an ESG risks diagnosis was carried out and a plan of action was drawn up with a view to incorporating the ESG (Environmental, Social, and Governance) risk component in the Bank, an aspect that will be given special attention in 2023 and in the coming years.